BrielleLinna/Live-Project-Code-Summary/README.md

  BACK END STORY:
  Create Survey Model and CRUD (

-This story required me to build a new SurveyModel, and then a secondary RentalSurvey model which was to extend from the SurveyModel using a THP relationship.
-Additionally,  I needed to create a 1-1 relationship between the existing RentalRequest and the new RentalSurvey models.
+This story required me to build a new SurveyModel, and then a secondary RentalSurvey model which was to extend from the SurveyModel.
+I needed to create a table-per-hierarchy table for the Survey model.
+Additionally,  I needed to create a 1-1 relationship between the existing RentalRequest and the new RentalSurvey models and change RentalRequwets  Survey property to type RentalSurvey.
 Lastly, I needed to create a SurveyController that generated CRUD view pages.

 Here is an example of the image provided as a launching point: